 3.19 Treatment failure

-Treatment failure is defined in different ways.
+Viral failure is defined as:

 This is when you get symptoms (ie other illnesses).
 It means that the drugs are not stopping you from getting ill.
 This is called clinical failure.